alephium/old-wiki/src/Desktop-Wallet-Guide.md

 ## UTXO consolidation

 Due to the nature of UTXO, everytime a transaction is made a couple of new Unspet Transaction Outputs are created, each containing various amounts of ALPH.
 If these UTXOs aren't consolidated every now and then, a UTXO can reach a point where it becomes so called "dust".
 Meaning that if the amount in a UTXO is smaller than the cost of GAS to send the ALPHs it contains, these ALPHs cannot me moved anymore.
-To remedy this, the wallet allows you to easily consolidate your UTXOs with the click of a button.
+To make sure this doesn't happen, the wallet allows you to easily consolidate your UTXOs with the click of a button.